AdobeDocs/workfront-learn.en/help/manage-work/projects/getting-started-manage-a-project.md

 ---
 title: Get started managing a project
-description: Learn what your role is as a project manager and what to look at when monitoring project work.
+description: Learn how to monitor project progress, drill down to see task details, and how to communicate with stakeholders.
 activity: use
 feature: Work Management,Get Started with Workfront
 thumbnail: 335094.jpeg